 b.
 Assist you with repair materials selection and answer any questions you may have.

 c.
 Ivy Roofing will repair your home subject to your insurance policy coverage.
 We can also offer advice and quotes on additional maintenance issues, if required.

 4. Will the replacement materials match?

-Ivy Contractors will make all reasonable efforts to match your existing materials and or finishes.
+Ivy Roofing will make all reasonable efforts to match your existing materials and or finishes.
 In some instances, an exact match may not be possible as the material may no longer be available.
 Our repair service team will discuss the available options with you.

 5. When will the repairs start and how long will they take?